 Now that there are 25 miles of continuous trail—Montgomery is going to use a survey team to make sure the measurement is precise because he doesn’t trust the accuracy of GPS and barometric pressure readings—Reveille Peak Ranch is poised for more and bigger races.
 There is a mile worth of climbing within the 25 miles, and the trail is almost never flat.
 Montgomery’s long-time friend, Paul Carrozza, former owner of RunTex stores and track coach of Austin’s prestigious St. Stephen’s Episcopal High School, recommended that a good portion of the Reveille Peak Ranch trails be wide and smooth so that Austin runners used to the Town Lake , now called “Lady Bird,” would be able to adapt to the hills of Burnet County.
 Montgomery took his friend’s advice, but somewhat tongue-in-cheek, has named the hilly section of the 25-mile trail “Carrozza Boulevard.”

-Reveille Peak Ranch also plays host to Austin’s Rogue Running’s Captain Karl’s Night Trail Race, Pandora’s Box of Rox, and some obstacle course races, in addition to mountain bike races and “A Girl & A Gun” national training conference.
+Reveille Peak Ranch also plays host to Captain Karl’s Night Trail Race, Pandora’s Box of Rox (both organized by Tejas Trails), some obstacle course races, mountain bike races and “A Girl & A Gun” national training conference.
 Montgomery hopes to make the trail the first IMBA-certified park in Texas with flow trails, shuttle assist gravity terrain and a four-lap 100-mile course that would be a Leadville 100 qualifier.

 RELATED: 5 Places To Run In Dallas